nikita-skobov/monorepo-git-tools/doc/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    help            Prints this message or the help of the given subcommand(s) split-in        fetch and rewrite a remote repository's history onto a new branch such that it only contains certain paths according to a repo-file
+    check-updates    check if remote has commits not present in local or vice versa help             Prints this message or the help of the given subcommand(s) split-in         fetch and rewrite a remote repository's history onto a new branch such that it only contains certain paths according to a repo-file
     split-in-as      fetch the entirety of a remote repository and place it in a subdirectory of this repository split-out        rewrite this repository history onto a new branch such that it only contains certain paths according to a repo-file
     split-out-as     make a new repository (via a branch) that only contains commits that are part of a subdirectory topbase          rebases top branch onto bottom branch keeping only the first commits until it finds a commit from top where all blobs exist in the bottom branch.
 ```